Canton, Cardiff: Sport

 Canton Rugby Football Club is a rugby union team from the district of Canton, Cardiff, South Wales (established 1877).
 The club play their home games at Lawrenny Avenue, off Leckwith Road, Cardiff.
 It is a member of the Welsh Rugby Union and is a feeder for the Cardiff Blues.

 Canton RFC was founded and commenced playing in 1876 and was one of three clubs that founded the Cardiff & District Union.
 Only Canton RFC remain from the three teams that played within the Canton boundary during this time.
 The original ground was located at Alexandra Park, using the Boar's Head as the club headquarters (both on Leckwith Road).
 The teams of the 1880s provided a steady supply of players to Cardiff RFC, some of whom gained international caps for Wales.

 Canton Rangers Football Club formerly known as Canton & Riverside and formed by cousins Mauro Caresimo and Vito Valluzzi, now in its 25th anniversary is Affiliated to the South Wales Football Association since 1999.
 The FAW Platinum accredited club operates Mini, Junior, Youth and Senior football teams from Under 5s through to Adults who play their games in the Cardiff and District Football League.
 The club also operates a Senior men's team who play in the South Wales Alliance Division.
 The club has won a number of League and Cup competitions across a range of different age groups.
 In May 2015 the club won the Welsh Community Football Award for Club of the Year for South Wales, then winning FAW Community Club of the year for Wales in May 2016.

 Canton Liberal also reside from the Canton Area.
 The Liberal's were formed in 2006 and are affiliated to the South Wales Football Association.
 The Club since their formation have risen through the welsh pyramid system.
 The Senior 1st Team sit one promotion away from the Newly Formed Welsh Football League and play their home games at the Cardiff International Sports Campus as the host community club associated with the facility.
 The Senior Reserve side play their games within the Cardiff & District Football League.

+In the Cardiff City Stadium (home of football club Cardiff City F.C.), the West Stand is now named as the 'Canton Stand' of the stadium.